-If we are required or elect under applicable law to pay any federal, state, local or non-U.S. tax on behalf of any current or former unitholder, our partnership agreement authorizes us to treat the payment as a distribution of cash to the relevant unitholder or general partner.
-Where the tax is payable on behalf of all unitholders or we cannot determine the specific unitholder on whose behalf the tax is payable, our partnership agreement authorizes us to treat the payment as a distribution to all current unitholders.
-We are authorized to amend our partnership agreement in the manner necessary to maintain uniformity of intrinsic tax characteristics of common units and to adjust later distributions, so that after giving effect to these distributions, the priority and characterization of distributions otherwise applicable under our partnership agreement is maintained as nearly as is practicable.
+If we are required or elect under applicable law to pay any federal, state, local or non-U.S. tax on behalf of any current or former unitholder, the Crestwood Partnership Agreement authorizes us to treat the payment as a distribution of cash to the relevant unitholder or general partner.
+Where the tax is payable on behalf of all unitholders or we cannot determine the specific unitholder on whose behalf the tax is payable, the Crestwood Partnership Agreement authorizes us to treat the payment as a distribution to all current unitholders.
+We are authorized to amend the Crestwood Partnership Agreement in the manner necessary to maintain uniformity of intrinsic tax characteristics of common units and to adjust later distributions, so that after giving effect to these distributions, the priority and characterization of distributions otherwise applicable under the Crestwood Partnership Agreement is maintained as nearly as is practicable.
 Payments by us as described above could give rise to an overpayment of tax on behalf of a unitholder, in which event the unitholder may be entitled to claim a refund of the overpayment amount.
-Please read "-Administrative Matters-Information Returns and Audit Procedures".
+Please read "-Administrative Matters-Information Returns and Audit Procedures."
 Each unitholder is urged to consult its tax advisor to determine the consequences to them of any tax payment we make on its behalf.